Tried for Treason

 Categories. • War of 1812 •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 26, 2012, by Anacostia Trails Heritage Area of Hyattsville, Maryland.
-This page has been viewed 432 times since then and 22 times this year.
+This page has been viewed 465 times since then.
 Last updated on May 27, 2014, by Allen C. Browne of Silver Spring, Maryland.
 Photos: 1. submitted on November 26, 2012, by Anacostia Trails Heritage Area of Hyattsville, Maryland.
 2, 3, 4. submitted on May 25, 2014, by Allen C. Browne of Silver Spring, Maryland.
 5. submitted on April 27, 2014, by Bill Pfingsten of Bel Air, Maryland. • Bill Pfingsten was the editor who published this page.